AkashDeore15/AkashDeore15/README.md

 📚 Education & Learning:

--**Master of Science in Computer Science**  at New Jersey Institute of Technology, New Jersey, USA.
+**Master of Science in Computer Science**  at New Jersey Institute of Technology, New Jersey, USA.
 Deep diving into Data Structures, cloud computing, cyber security and more, aiming to graduate in May 2026.

--**Bachelor of Engineering in Information Technology** from Savitribai Phule Pune University, Maharashtra, India, where I honed my foundational skills and graduated with a CGPA of 8.34.
+**Bachelor of Engineering in Information Technology** from Savitribai Phule Pune University, Maharashtra, India, where I honed my foundational skills and graduated with a CGPA of 8.34.

 💻 Professional Path: